RWMostert/Udacity-SDCND---P4-Advanced-Lane-Lines/README.md

 ![png](output_15_3.png)

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### Perspecitve transform

-The code for my perspective transform is in a function called `warp()`, which appears in the 8th cell (directly under the **Lane Line Detection** header) in the file `Advanced Lane Line Detection.ipynb` IPython notebook.
-The `warp()` function takes as inputs an image (`img`), as well as various parameters that help influence the source and destination points.
+My `warp()` function takes as inputs an image (`img`), as well as various parameters that help influence the source and destination points.
 I originally hardcoded the solution, but found it was hard to tinker with, hence I opted for a solution similar to that presented in the P4 Youtube live Youtube Tutorial.

 This resulted in the following source and destination points: